 - Skin care.
 The skin around an ulcer is often inflamed or scaly.
 Your doctor or nurse may advise on a cream to reduce inflammation if necessary.

 - Dietary advice if your diet is not very good.
-Also, if you are overweight then losing some weight may help.
+Also, if you are overweight then losing weight may help.
 Obesity is a risk factor for developing venous leg ulcers.

 - Iron tablets or other treatments if you are anaemic.